Self-Injury & Recovery Resources (SIRR)

 Parenting with Lived Experience of Self-Injury

-Practical guidance for parents navigating conversations about their own self-injury history with their children, and supporting young adult children who self-injure.
+Practical guidance for parents navigating conversations about their own self-injury history and supporting young adult children who self-injure.

 How to Talk to Kids about Self-Injury